MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 **Dial by name** If you enable this option, callers can search for people in your organization using **Dial by name**.
 They say the user's name and voice recognition matches them to a user.
 You can set who is and is not included in these services in the optional Dial Scope page.
 Any online user with a Phone System license, or any user hosted on-premises using Skype for Business Server, is an eligible user and can be found with Dial by name.

-**Dial by extension** If you enable this option, callers can connect with users in your organization by entering their phone extension.
-You can select which users are listed as available or not available for **Dial by extension** in the other fields.
-Any online user with a Phone System license, or any user hosted on-premises using Skype for Business Server, is an eligible user and can be found with Dial by Name.
+**Dial by extension** If you enable this option, callers can connect with users in your organization by entering their phone extension **provided you have configured a Dial plan that uses extensions**.
+You can select which users are listed as available or not available for **Dial by extension** in the optional dial scope page.
+Any online user with a Phone System license, or any user hosted on-premises using Skype for Business Server, is an eligible user and can be found with Dial by extension.

 * * *